Michael Oher, former NFL tackle known for ‘The Blind Side,’ sues to end Tuohys’ conservatorship

 The movie was nominated for an Oscar, and Sandra Bullock won the Academy Award for her portrayal of Leigh Anne Tuohy.

-In the petition, Oher says he only learned in February that the Tuohys remain his conservators.

-Oher accuses the Tuohys of never trying to take legal action to assume custody from the Tennessee Department of Human Services before he turned 18.
-The conservatorship paperwork was filed Aug.
-4, 2004 — after Oher turned 18 in May that year.
+Oher accuses the Tuohys of never taking legal action to assume custody from the Tennessee Department of Human Services before he turned 18.
+The conservatorship paperwork was filed months after Oher turned 18 in May 2004.

+He moved in with the Tuohys just before his senior year of high school and says he was told to call them “Mom” and “Dad.”
+Oher says in the petition he was encouraged to call the attorney who filed the conservatorship paperwork “Aunt Debbie” Branan.

+Oher also alleges the Tuohys had him sign paperwork almost immediately after he moved in as part of the adoption process.
+Oher says he was “falsely advised” that it would be called a consversatorship because he was already 18 but the intent was adoption.

 He started 110 career games and won a Super Bowl with the Ravens.
 He also finished second in the voting to Percy Harvin of Minnesota for The Associated Press NFL Offensive Rookie of the Year after starting all 16 games his first season at right tackle.